 Honest bottom line

-Do not trust a CCNA pass-rate percentage unless Cisco publishes it and defines the measurement.
-The reviewed official page does not publish one, so RoleMath does not either.
+Do not trust a CCNA pass-rate percentage unless its publisher defines the measurement — denominator, time window, candidate population, exam version, and attempt type — and the source has been freshly verified.
+Cisco's reviewed official page publishes none, so RoleMath does not either.

 Use the evidence Cisco does publish: exam identity, duration, price, languages, topic scope, and official prep options.
-Then connect that to the role evidence: network administration tasks, employer vocabulary, BLS occupation context, and AI-aware troubleshooting practice.
+Then connect that to the cited role evidence: network administration tasks, BLS occupation context, and AI-aware troubleshooting practice.
+CCNA covers the network fundamentals, network access, IP connectivity, IP services, security fundamentals, and automation and programmability domains Cisco lists; it is not a salary claim, job guarantee, placement statistic, or personal pass probability.
+A learner who understands that distinction is already making a better decision than someone chasing an unsupported percentage.

 Frequently asked questions